mgechev/blog.mgechev.com/_drafts/angular2-viewchildren-contentchildren-difference-viewproviders.md

 <todo-app></todo-app>
 ```

-Between the opening and closing tags of the `todo-app` element we can put some content:
+Well, this is basically an XML, so between the opening and closing tags of the `todo-app` element we can put some content:

 ```html
 <todo-app>